markadev/ansible-docker/README.rst

 ===============
-ansible-docker
+dockalot
 ===============
 *Building Docker images for the real world.*

-``ansible-docker`` is a tool to help building Docker images using Ansible playbooks as the provisioning language.
+``dockalot`` is a tool to help building Docker images using Ansible playbooks as the provisioning language.
 It addresses several shortcomings with the default Docker toolkit to make building non-trivial images much more practical.